-The 2025 target for transmission overhead hardening - distribution underbuild was decreased by 62% (see the 2023-2025 Wildfire Mitigation Plan, Section 8.1.1.2, OEIS Table 8-3).
+The 2025 target for transmission overhead hardening - distribution underbuild was decreased by 62%.

 The 2025 projected capital expenditures for transmission overhead hardening - distribution underbuild were increased by 210%.
 The 2025 projected O&M expenditures for transmission overhead hardening - distribution underbuild were increased by 100%.